Call for Abstract

 Register now for the conference by choosing an appropriate package suitable to you.

-Pharmaceutical Quality Assurance is required to ensuring that medicines are produced and dispensed in a consistent, secure manner.
-This is required to make sure that no one becomes ill or experiences an aggravation of their symptoms as a result of taking the medication.
-Research, development, manufacturing, and distribution are just a few of the many facets of pharmaceutical quality assurance (PQA) that sometime compromise the integrity of medical products.
-To continue to be lawful, medications are need to maintain a high level of quality.
-The reputation and standards of the companies they work for must also be maintained.
+The term "pharmaceutical analysis" refers to the study of drugs, both as bulk drug molecules and as pharmaceutical products (formulations).Pharmaceutical Quality Assurance is essential to ensuring that medicines are produced and dispensed in a consistent, secure manner.
+This is essential to make sure that no one becomes ill or experiences an aggravation of their symptoms as a result of taking the medication.
+Research, development, manufacturing, and distribution are just a few of the many facets of pharmaceutical quality assurance (PQA) that potentially compromise the integrity of medical products.
+To continue to be lawful, medications must maintain a high level of quality.
+The reputation and standards of the companies they work for must also be upheld.

-• Quality Control and Assurance
+• Quality Assurance and Control

-• The Pharmaceutical quality assurance
+• Pharmaceutical quality assurance

 • Patient Education for Biotherapy and Chemotherapy